Coaching Program for Doctoral Researchers

 With the help of regular coaching sessions, a structure is implemented which helps you to generate individual and joint solutions to arising problems while anticipating potential challenges.
 In this way, you can develop successful self-management to optimize individual success, which, in addition to the added value of networking, also leads to successful career planning.

 For more information on the coaching program, please see the announcement in the box on the right.
-Please register for the coaching program (all 4 coaching workshops) by email (firstname.lastname@example.org), indicating the title of your Ph.D. thesis, the name of your supervisor(s), and the language you prefer.
+Please register for the coaching program by email (firstname.lastname@example.org), indicating the title of your doctoral thesis, and the name of your supervisor(s).
 Places will be allocated on a first come, first serve basis.